Dana Foundation: Past research grant programs

 The Dana Foundation's area of research emphasis had been in neuroscience, focusing on neuroimaging and clinical neuroscience research.
 In 2019, the foundation paused awarding new research grants while the board of trustees worked to revise its strategic plan for future neuroscience grants.

 Also supported were studies to develop ethical guidelines in brain research and explore other aspects of neuroethics.

 Public education

 The foundation has a range of outreach initiatives for the general public and for targeted audiences.
 Major initiatives include:

-Brain Awareness Week (#brainweek) is the global campaign to increase public awareness of the progress and benefits of brain research.
-Partner organizations host creative and innovative activities in their communities to educate kids and adults about the brain.
-Brain Awareness Week 2023 is March 13 to 19; BrainWeek 2024 will be March 11 to 17.
+Brain Awareness Week (BAW) is a global campaign to increase public awareness of the progress and benefits of brain research.
+Partner organizations host activities in their communities to educate kids and adults about the brain.

-The Dana Foundation website, dana.org, offers scientist-vetted information about the brain, including PDFs of publications, fact sheets, and lesson plans to download and share, as well as articles, videos, and podcasts targeted to non-scientists.

 Web-based publications include reporting from neuroscience events, scientist Q&As, and Brain Basics.